EGI-Federation/fedcloud-documentation/source/faq.rst

 There are several ways to increase the disk space available at the VM.
 The fastest and easiest one is to use block storage, creating a new storage disk device and attaching it to the VM.
+Check the :doc:`storage` guide for more information.

 How can I keep my data after the VM is stopped?